jddf/spec/draft-ucarion-jddf-xx.md

 unpredictable, or otherwise unconstrained by the schema.

 If a schema is of the empty form, then it accepts all instances.
-A schema of the empty form will never produce any errors.
+A schema of the empty form will never produce any error indicators.

 ### Ref

-The ref form is for when a schema is meant to be defined in terms of something in the `definitions` of the root schema.
+The ref form is for when a schema is defined in terms of something in the `definitions` of the root schema.
 The ref form enables schemas to be less repetitive, and also enables describing recursive structures.

 If a schema is of the ref form, then: